 - What comes next? @VolokhC looks at libel law in the wake of the @RollingStone retraction

 - PhiPsi may be in a position to reap $millions in defamation suit against RollingStone.

 These tweets about the mea culpas from Rolling Stone reveal multi-faceted points of view:

 - blaming the victim

 - and not the least of which—focusing on who wants a cut of the M.O.N.E.Y.

 Rape.
 Power.
 Dominance.

-From the confusing media follow-up reports or Rolling Stone’s story, no one can say for sure what really happened — only Jackie knows for sure.
-And if Jackie was ganged raped — her perpetrators know for sure what happened.
+From the confusing media follow-up reports or Rolling Stone’s story, no one can say for sure what really happened—only Jackie knows for sure.
+And if Jackie was gang-raped—her perpetrators know for sure what happened.
 Whether she has the courage to step forward publicly and identify her gang rapers is anyone’s guess.

-If it didn’t happen, I suggest Jackie consider a career in writing fiction, because her story set up a bestselling, graphic, stomach-grabbing and powerful emotional punch to the reader’s gut — and most likely to rape survivors as well.
-And if her gang rape never happened — she’s engorged the myth monster that women lie when they cry, “Rape.”
+If it didn’t happen, I suggest Jackie consider a career in writing fiction, because her story set up a bestselling, graphic, stomach-grabbing, powerful emotional punch to the reader’s gut—and most likely to rape survivors as well.
+And if her gang rape never happened—she’s engorged the myth monster that women lie when they cry, “Rape.”

 According to The White House Council on Women and Girls’ report Rape and Sexual Assault: A Renewed Call to Action, 1 in 5 woman have been raped in college.
 The CNN article ‘Rapebait’ e-mail reveals dark side of frat culture referred to three studies showing that fraternity men are three times more likely to rape: